keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 * Until today, CeMM sequenced viral genomes from 21 Austrian patients.
 In the following analysis, we compared these samples with 8343 viral genomes from 59 countries on all continents.

-* Here we see the phylogenetic tree constructed based on all available sequencing data from all around the world.
-Colours represent continents.
+* Here we see the phylogenetic tree constructed based on all available sequencing data from all around the world, where colours represent continents.
 We can see that viral genomes isolated from Austrian patients are diverse, and show similarities to genomes from with a variety of mutations.

 # [Phylogenetic analysis reveals an early branching event in SARS-CoV-2 evolution](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov?c=gt-S_614&d=tree,entropy)